Paul Sorvino death: Goodfellas actor dies aged 83

 “It’s almost my later goal in life to disabuse people of the notion that I’m a slow-moving, heavy-lidded thug, and most people’s impression of me is that – because of the success of Goodfellas and a few other things, but they forget that I was also Dr. Kissinger in Nixon, the deaf lawyer in Dummy, and they forget a lot of things that I’ve done.
 It would be nice to have my legacy more than that of just tough guy.”

-Sorvino’s death comes just two months after the passing of his Goodfellas costar Ray Liotta who died aged 67.
+Sorvino’s death comes shortly after the passing of his Goodfellas costars Ray Liotta who died aged 67 and Tony Sirico who died aged 79.

 Earlier this month, another of Sorvino’s co-stars, James Caan, died from a heart attack aged 82.
 The pair co-starred in the 1974 crime movie, The Gambler, which saw Caan nominated for a Golden Globe.